IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Treat collected output as operationally sensitive.

 The remediation output can contain system, account, session, registry, and backup information.
 Structural, live-audit, and timed-watcher output includes WNF state names and hashes.
-Writer-trace output can additionally contain account names, SIDs, process paths, session/logon information, service names, and process command lines when `-IncludeCommandLine` is explicitly used.
+Procmon or other external trace output can additionally contain account names, process paths, session information, registry paths, and call stacks.
 Redacted AppX output should still be manually reviewed before publication or external sharing.

 Do not commit production diagnostic output such as: